Bubble growth in a confined heated polymer: the example of safety glass: Discussion and Concluding Remarks

 We discussed two cases for bubble growth during bake testing, when water is \textit{partly} to blame, and when air is the \textit{main} culprit.
 A passing juxtaposition of \hyperref[fig7]{figures~7}A and \hyperref[fig8]{8}A reveals some important distinctions between the two cases.
 The expected bubble size is markedly different and low-temperature bubbles are more likely in one case than in the other.
 These bubble features may qualitatively hint at the gas most responsible for bubble formation in industrial settings.
 In short, large bubbles that appear rapidly, or a cold temperature, are most likely stemming from air-related problems, rather than water-related issues.
 The current test, in this regard, does not discriminate between these two mechanisms.

 On purpose, we did not discuss a third scenario for bubble formation during bake testing: when water is the \textit{main} culprit.
 In this situation, the PVB polymer contains a large amount of water dissolved in the bulk compared to standard conditions.
 The omission of this case responds to a technical reason.
-It is a relatively simple matter to non-destructively measure the amount of water in the PVB bulk post lamination (see figure S2 in the suppl. mat.), and thus, appraise if water is \textit{fully} to blame.
+It is a relatively simple matter to non-destructively measure the amount of water in the PVB bulk post lamination (see figure S3 in the suppl. mat.), and thus, appraise if water is \textit{fully} to blame.

-Setting aside the above discussion, we have presented a physical description for bubble growth that deals with multiple gases, thermal effects, as well as a complex rheology.
-The description highlights the cross-disciplinary nature of bubble phenomena and can be extended to other systems as well.
+Setting aside the above discussion, we have presented a physical description for bubble growth that deals with multiple gases, thermal effects, as well as a complex time-temperature influenced rheology.
+The description highlights the cross-disciplinary nature of bubble phenomena and can be extended to other polymer systems as well.

+Logically, our physical model is directly applicable to Maxwell-type polymers in general, such as molten PDMS or polyisoprene, which display\textemdash like PVB\textemdash time-temperature dependent vanishing shear relaxations.
+Viscoelastic solids are equally concerned.
+The latter are adeptly described via the generalized Maxwell model by the addition of a single spring constant $G_\infty$ that reflects the asymptotic, elastic behavior of the polymer.
+This means that the bubbling behavior of crosslinked polymers, of which ethyl vinyl acetate (EVA) is a great example, can equally be modeled under our framework.
+Finally, our bubble model is equally applicable to more classical polymers, such as elastomers (e.g., natural rubber) or hydrogels since the latter can be treated as viscoelastic solids with an infinite relaxation time.